-Contact Information Department of Economics Columbia University 420 West 118th Street New York, NY 10027 +1 (202) 802 3522 da2628@columbia.edu econ.columbia.edu/e/david-alfaro-serrano Last updated: October, 2019 Placement Chairs: Donald David (drd28@cola Assistant: Amy Devine (aed2152@ mbia.edu), and Martin Uribe (mu2166@columbia.edu) columbia.edu, +1 (212) 854 6881) Education 2020 Ph.D. in Economics, Colum 2017 M.Phil. in Economics, Colum 2016 M.A. in Economics, Column 2011 M.A. in Economics, Univer 2008 B.A. in Economics, Pontified umbia University bia University Teaching Training 2017-2018Teaching Observation2017, 2019CORE-Teagle Fellows t Program, Columbia University Fellowship, Columbia University ship Summer Institute, Columbia University FIELDS Development Economics, Internati onal Trade Job Market Paper the adoption of better managerial p presence of complementarity betwee tices, a subsidy for standard certif Practices: Evidence from Peru . subsidy to certify process standards, such as ISO 9001, induces practices in addition to the aimed standard certification.
-In the een the standard requirements and modern management prac- ication will generate an improvement in management quality.
-It hypothesis in a real policy setting in Peru using a regression Working paper Judith A. Frías, David S. Kaplan, Abstract: This paper draws on em- investigate the impact of exports of receive elsewhere in the labor mark reflecting skill composition and a devaluation interacted with initial find that exports have a significan vidence from Mexican Employer-Employee Data. (with and Eric Verhoogen) uployer-employee and longitudinal plant data from Mexico to on wage premia, defined as wages above what workers would et.
-We decompose plant-level average wages into a component component reflecting wage premia.
-Using the late-1994 peso plant size as a source of exogenous variation in exports, we t positive effect on wage premia, and that the effect on wage of the medium-term effect of exporting on plant-average wages.
-PUBLICATIONS and Stucchi, R. (ed.), The Impact er Development Programs.
+Contact Information Department of Economics Columbia University 420 West 118th Street New York, NY 10027 +1 (202) 802 3522 da2628@columbia.edu econ.columbia.edu/e/david-alfaro-serrano Last updated: November 14, 2019 Placement Chairs: Donald David (drd28@colu Assistant: Amy Devine (aed2152@c mbia.edu), and Martin Uribe (mu2166@columbia.edu) olumbia.edu, +1 (212) 854 6881) Education 2020 Ph.D. in Economics, Colum 2017 M.Phil. in Economics, Colu 2016 M.A. in Economics, Columb 2011 M.A. in Economics, Univers 2008 B.A. in Economics, Pontifica mbia University ia University Teaching Training 2017-2018Teaching Observation2017, 2019CORE-Teagle Fellows Program, Columbia University Fellowship, Columbia University nip ummer Institute, Columbia University Fields Development Economics, Internatio nal Trade Job Market Paper Abstract: This paper explores the ro and proposes a feasible way to prod Using a regression discontinuity st such as ISO 9001, increases certific modern management practices that concentrated in monitoring and targ related to incentives for employees. documentation, which is required by ement Practices: Evidence from Peru.
+[Latest version] le of adoption costs as a determinant of managerial upgrading note the adoption of better management practices by firms. rategy, I show that a subsidy to certify process standards, ation probability and, additionally, induces the adoption of are beyond the standards' scope.
+Managerial improvement is get-setting practices, while no change is detected in practices These findings are consistent with a model in which process v the standards, and modern management practices are com- lizing the certification of process standards is a feasible way Working paper Judith A. Frías, David S. Kaplan, a Abstract: This paper draws on emp investigate the impact of exports o receive elsewhere in the labor market reflecting skill composition and a c devaluation interacted with initial find that exports have a significant idence from Mexican Employer-Employee Data. (with nd Eric Verhoogen) [Latest version] oloyer-employee and longitudinal plant data from Mexico to n wage premia, defined as wages above what workers would t.
+We decompose plant-level average wages into a component omponent reflecting wage premia.
+Using the late-1994 peso plant size as a source of exogenous variation in exports, we positive effect on wage premia, and that the effect on wage the medium-term effect of exporting on plant-average wages.
+Publications and Stucchi, R. (ed.), The Impact H r Development Programs .
 In Maffioli, A., Pietrobelli, C. Evaluation of Cluster Development Programs.
-Inter-American lessandro Maffioli and Rodolfo Stucchi) Agropecuario [Income Gender reso: Una Mirada Más allá de la Media en el Sector Gap: A Look Beyond the Mean in the Agricultural .
-82, p.
+Inter-American essandro Maffioli and Rodolfo Stucchi) [Book] Agropecuario [Income Gender eso: Una Mirada Más allá de la Media en el Sector Gap: A Look Beyond the Mean in the Agricultural 82, p.
 31-41.
 Dec.
-2013. (with Elmer Guerrero)
+2013. (with Elmer Guerrero) [Published